sqitchers/homebrew-sqitch/README.md

 databases at runtime.
 It does not install the Homebrew PostgreSQL server.

-If you have your own PostgreSQL client library install and don't need the Homebrew instance, pass `--without-postgresql` to prevent Homebrew from installing it --- although then you might need to tell the installer where to find things.
+If you have your own PostgreSQL client library install and don't need the Homebrew instance, you might need to tell the installer where to find things.
 To quote from the [DBD::Pg README](https://github.com/bucardo/dbdpg#readme):

 > By default Makefile.PL uses App::Info to find the location of the
 > PostgreSQL library and include directories.
 However, if you want to